typelevel/cats-parse/docs/src/index.md

 // res3 = Right((,(None,The Wind Has Risen)))
 ```

-So when the *right side* throws an epsilon failure the `soft` method allows us to rewind parsed input and try to proceed it's parsing with next parsers (without changing the parser itself!).
+So when the *right side* returns an epsilon failure the `soft` method allows us to rewind parsed input and try to proceed it's parsing with next parsers (without changing the parser itself!).

 # JSON parser example